 Electronic cigarettes and vaporizers used to be extremely simple devices that took very little knowledge to operate.
 You had an eGo-style battery and a cartomizer.
 All you had to do was simply fill the cartomizer with e-juice, and make sure your battery was charged.
 However, nowadays, it seems as though you need to take a college course to simply operate your ecig device.
 Although once you get the hang of it, operating your box MOD is rather simple, attempting to use one for the first time can be a truly daunting, frustrating, and intimidating task.

 This article aims to provide you with the basic information you need regarding reading the various information on your box MOD’s display screen, how to monitor it, and general rules of thumb in using and adjusting the various settings.

 Box MODs vary in complexity, based on the particular make and model you are using.
-Some offer simple wattage adjustment capability, while others offer temperature control, ohms meter, battery level indicator, puff counter, and even amps of the battery you are using.
+Some offer simple wattage adjustment capability, while others, such as the MOD that comes with the SMOK T-Priv Kit, offer temperature control, ohms meter, battery level indicator, puff counter, and even amps of the battery you are using.
 Let’s take a look at each of these functions individually.